 An applicant's education, experience, and currency will determine the registration stream through which they may apply.

-Designed for applicants who are applying for registration within two years of graduating from a CNME-accredited program, or within two years of having been deemed substantially equivalent by the College through the Prior Learning Assessment and Recognition Program.
+Applicants who are applying for registration within two years of graduating from a CNME-accredited program, or within two years of having been deemed substantially equivalent by the College through the Prior Learning Assessment and Recognition (PLAR) Program.

-Stream B: Application for Ontario Registration - Biennium
+Stream B: Application for Ontario Registration - Over 2 years

 Stream C: Inter-Provincial Transfer under the Canadian Free Trade Agreement (CFTA)